EWassmann/GeoFencing/README.md

 creates the fence.
-Now you can drive as before but if you exit the fence you will lose control of the robot and it will back itself back into the fence before handing back control to you. press q to exit like before. the arduino code that controlls the motor controller and servos is included.
+Now you can drive as before but if you exit the fence you will lose control of the robot and it will back itself back into the fence before handing back control to you. press q to exit like before. the arduino code that controlls the motor controller and servos is included. the code titled heading included is not finished and will not work properly